drewboardman/drewboardman.github.io/_posts/2020-1-14-blackbird-operator.md

                = \f xs -> sum (map f xs)
 ```

 is of the form `\f g x y -> f (g x y)`.
-This means that our original point-full
-implementation of `aggregate` is the blackbird combinator.
-You should also see
-that we arrive back at our original implementation but doing this exercise:
+You should recognize here that we arrive
+back at our original implementation of `aggregate` by doing this exercise:

 ```haskell
 aggregate f    = sum . (map f)